Access to Public Businesses and Activities

 Do places always have to follow these rules?

-Most of the time.
-Sometimes, if a change will be too expensive or will really change the core services or goods sold, a business does not need follow the rules.
+Yes, most of the time.
+But sometimes, if a change will be too expensive or will really change the core services or goods sold, a business does not need follow the rules.

 Are there any places that do not have to follow the ADA rules?